 Please take the following steps to mitigate your risk:

 - Wear your face covering consistently when around others, especially when in enclosed spaces.

 - Wipe down your desk routinely before you use it.

-- Obtain the flu shot and encourage your friends to do so as well.
+- Obtain the flu shot and the COVID-19 vaccine, and encourage your friends to do so as well.